RicardoVMon/Gym-Management-System-Java-Spring-Boot/README.md

    FLUSH PRIVILEGES;
    ```

    Replace `'admin_clave'` with a more secure password if desired.
-Keep in mind that you would need to change this password in the application.properties file if so.

 5. Update `application.properties`: